 A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.

-View The Open University's Concordat Implementation Plan 2017-2020 and Four Year Report.
+View The Open University's Concordat Implementation Plan and Action Tracker 2017-2020, its revised Success Measures for 2019-20 and Six Year Interim Review Report.